Don't you just love the Washington terminology trying to walk back his comments?

 Got back in the game.

-I mean, it wasn't even close.
+I mean, he wasn't even close.

 And the pundits are saying, you know, we just don't get this.